 The most valuable change you can make, if you have a fluctuating income, is to think of your finances as a business.
-All good businesses operate with an annual budget that ensures payroll expenses and obligations to their suppliers are covered and paid out on a predictable cycle.
 Nothing could be worse for a business than to lose valuable employees because of payroll problems or to lose suppliers due to non-payment.
+All good businesses operate with an annual budget that ensures these critical obligations to their employees and suppliers are covered and paid out on a predictable cycle.
 You should operate on the same principle.
-Ensure your budget allows you to cover your payroll regularly, each month and that this payroll sufficiently covers your cost of living expenses.
+Ensure your budget allows you to cover your payroll regularly, each month and that it sufficiently covers your cost of living expenses.

 Healthy businesses also operate on diversification of revenue to reduce exposure to risk.
 They ensure no single client or customer makes up more than 60% of their income.
 They constantly engage in sales and marketing actions to ensure the growth of revenues and income sources.
 Self employed individuals will also find sound advice in this strategy.

 All businesses go through lean cycles.
 Resilient organizations plan for contingency financing through long term investments or low-interest lines of credit.
 This ensures they make payroll during slower months.
 Your emergency fund should fill this role.